Shirotsune/java.util.arrayList_static_wipe_bug_case_demo/README.md

 * TestList: 0
 * Bug verified!

-If it is clean then the print of the fields are:
+If it is working as intended then the print of the fields are:

 * Test: 42
 * TestList:1